phylum-dev/documentation/docs/knowledge_base/policy_development.md

 You may also block on a dependency-level characteristic using a `dependency` rule.

 The following policy blocks packages belonging to a namespace.
+Note: This is just an example, there is already a [policy](https://github.com/phylum-dev/policy/blob/main/copyleft_license.rego) for blocking copyleft licenses.

 ```rego
 package policy.v1